Driving the road to Embalse El Yeso and Termas del Plomo

-Embalse El Yeso del Cajón del Maipo is a turquoise reservoir at an elevation of 2.605m (8,546ft) above sea level, located in the Santiago Metropolitan Region of Chile.
+Embalse El Yeso is a turquoise reservoir at an elevation of 2,605m (8,546ft) above sea level, located in the Santiago Metropolitan Region of Chile.
+Situated in the heart of the Cajón del Maipo, this Andean dam is a primary water source for Santiago and offers a high-altitude driving experience through the rugged mountain landscape near the Argentinian border.

 Where is Embalse El Yeso?

-The reservoir is located in the foothills of the Andes Mountain Range.
-Built in 1964, the reservoir was created by the damming of the Yeso River.
-At this altitude, there is no smog or pollution, so the skies are crystal clear and a deep blue color as well.
-Its turquoise waters are suitable for fishing and windsurfing.
+The reservoir is located to the west of Santiago, near the border with Argentina.
+The terrain is a high-altitude desert where the reservoir was created in 1964 by damming the Yeso River.
+At this altitude, there is no pollution, so the skies are a deep blue color.
+Its turquoise waters are used for fishing and windsurfing, though the primary purpose remains water storage for the metropolitan region.

 Is the road to Embalse El Yeso unpaved?